 Lindsey Graham Sold Out: He Won’t Back Cruz’s Election Commission

 According to a recent statement from Senator Graham, he won’t support the election commission that a number of his Republican colleagues in the Senate are pushing for because it is a “late date” and it is his opinion that it won’t “[become] reality.”
-Senators Cruz and Hawley, along with 9 other senators are pushing for that commission because they see it as the solution to the obvious voter fraud that took place during the 2020 election.
+Senators Cruz and Hawley, along with 9 other senators are pushing for that commission because they see it as the solution to the 2020 election.
 Graham announced his opposition to such commission in this tweet from 1/3/2021:

 Now, why is that statement from Graham important?
 Is it really true that Lindsey Graham sold out, or is he just saying that Cruz’s election commission idea won’t work?

 Make no mistake, Lindsey Graham sold out.
 It might be his opinion that it “has zero chance of becoming reality,” but that will only be the case if Republicans like him refuse to do the right but difficult thing and support it.

 The commission that he denigrated in that tweet is President Trump’s last chance.
 Last used in 1876, it would empower Congress to investigate and possibly overturn the election results.
 Here’s what Senator Cruz had to say about the commission and what it would do:

 “Congress should immediately appoint an Electoral Commission, with full investigatory and fact-finding authority, to conduct an emergency 10-day audit of the election returns in the disputed states.
 Once completed, individual states would evaluate the commission’s findings and could convene a special legislative session to certify a change in their vote, if needed.”